 Still, I can understand the church’s inclination to protect its members from potential corrupting influences.
-Alcohol if abused can have devastating consequences, so can sex.
-There is risk even in watching movies, as many of them are conduits for corrosive ideas, and only a fool would deny the escalating increase of sex and violence in films being produced.
+Alcohol, if abused, can have devastating consequences, so can sex.
+There is risk even in watching movies, as many of them are conduits for corrosive ideas, and only a fool would deny the escalating increase of sex and violence in the films being produced now.

 Did this protective mindset produce people of stronger character though?
 That is hard to say.
 Perhaps in some cases it did, preventing members from being led astray, but it did not produce young people who would defend me when I was picked on and excluded in school, or even at church events.
 If I ever have a son, I will teach him to do otherwise.

 In a similar vein, I felt out of place in school, and I felt only marginally less out of place in church.
-There is some social pressure to be friendly to others in church, but that friendliness did not extent to school.
+There is some social pressure to be friendly to others in church, and that made church more bearable, but those who offered friendliness in church did not extend that same friendliness in school.
 There, social status is not awarded for displays of inclusive friendliness, so there is less incentive to sustain a veneer of it.

 Not that I was much different.
 I was not considered one of the most popular kids back then, but nor was I on the lowest rung of my school’s caste system.
 I did everything I could to avoid being associated with the untouchables, lest I give others more reason to exclude me.
 I regret that.
 High school is a little microcosm of the world at large, is it not?